Can Pool Heaters Explode? Safety Guide & Prevention Tips

 Step-by-Step Safety Assessment Process

 - Shut off your heater immediately if you smell gas, hear unusual noises, or notice flame irregularities.
-Turn off the gas supply at the heater and at the main gas line if possible.
+Turn off the gas supply at the heater and at the main gas line if safely accessible.

 - Inspect the heater housing for visible damage, rust, corrosion, or loose connections.
 Look for any signs of gas leaks around fittings, valves, and pipe connections.